How to build Allan Block retaining walls in Nanaimo

 The simplest stairs are built using curves, which do not require special skills or cutting and can be built in front of or into the concept and they can also be built parallel.

 With imagination and planning, you can design stairs into any wall project.

 When installing stair treads, AB Capstones, pavers and poured concrete are good options.

 For finishing, consider using Capstones , crushed landscape rock, mulches or planting materials.

 Once your project has been properly planned out and the designs are complete, you are ready to get started.
 It is always good practice to make sure that the materials you use are correct.
-Refer to the approved plans to make sure that the blocks are the right color, style and setback.
+Refer to the approved plans to make sure that the blocks are the right allan block colors, styles and setback.
 Confirm the reinforcement grid is the correct strength, and size and inspect the wall rock and backfill materials to make sure that they meet the specified requirements.
 Rock is used as base material, within the cores as well as behind the blocks.

 Rock must be a compactable aggregate ranging in size from a quarter inch to 1 and a half inches in diameter.
 This balanced mix of sizes allows for good compaction and serves many purposes in a project.

 When added to the cores, it increases the structural stability, locking the blocks and grid together to form a “Rock Lock” connection.
 It also allows for good compaction inside and around the blocks and prevents settlement directly behind.
 There are three basic types of soils that can be found on any site, sandy soils, Clay soils or organic soils

 Sandy soils, clay soils, or organic soils.
 The simplest way to determine the type of soil you have is to pick it up and examine it.

 - Sandy soil, will not stick together.
 These soils allow for good drainage and are ideal for building walls